Skip to Content

 Vermouth at the Vermouth Bar Madrid

 Spaniards love a casual drink, so it shouldn’t come as a surprise that Spain has the highest number of bars in Europe.
-Things don’t get going until late though, so don’t set off too early for your night out.
+Like all things social in Spain, things don’t get going until late though, so don’t set off too early for your night out.

-Spanish Children Don’t Believe in the Tooth Fairy
+Spanish Children Don’t Believe in the Tooth Fairy, But They Have the Ratoncito Pérez

-Here comes one of my favourite fun facts about Spain: rather than the Tooth Fairy, the Spaniards refer to Ratoncito Pérez – a mouse who takes teeth left under children’s pillows and exchanges it for a gift.
+Here comes one of my favourite facts: rather than the Tooth Fairy, Spanish children believe in Ratoncito Pérez – a mouse who takes teeth left under children’s pillows and exchanges them for a gift.

 The mouse first appeared in stories by Spanish writer Fernán Caballeron, but really took off when writer Luis Coloma used them in his stories, including one for the 8 year old Alfonso XIII.